Interim Recovery Plan No. 132

 Department of Conservation and Land Management, WA, 2003

-An interim Recovery Plan was drafted for Thomasia sp.
+Current status: An Interim Recovery Plan was drafted for Thomasia sp.
 Green Hill in 1999 (Evans and English 1999).
-This document is based on that plan and includes additional information compiled since 1999.
+This plan is based on that document and includes additional information compiled since 1999.

 This plan is fully consistent with the aims and recommendations of the Convention on Biological Diversity, ratified by Australia in June 1993, and will assist in implementing Australia's responsibilities under that Convention.
 However, as Thomasia sp.
 Green Hill is not listed under any international agreement, the implementation of other international environmental responsibilities is not affected by this plan.

 There are no known indigenous communities interested or involved in the management of areas affected by this plan.
 Therefore no role has been identified for indigenous communities in the recovery of this species.

 The implementation of this recovery plan is unlikely to cause significant adverse social and economic impacts.
 The only known population of Thomasia sp.
 Green Hill occurs on private land and the landholders are amenable to managing the habitat of the species for conservation.
 Recovery actions refer to continued liaison between stakeholders with regard this area.